RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 # Tensor Networks Simple-Update
 This repo contains an implementation of the Simple-Update Tensor Network algorithm as described in the paper - A universal tensor network algorithm for any infinite lattice by  Saeed S. Jahromi and Roman Orus.

-DOI:	10.1103/PhysRevB.99.195105

-arXiv link to paper - [A universal tensor network algorithm for any infinite lattice](https://arxiv.org/abs/1808.00680)
+arXiv link to the paper - [A universal tensor network algorithm for any infinite lattice](https://arxiv.org/abs/1808.00680)

-Simple Update (SU) is a Tensor Networks algorithm which is used for finding ground-state Tensor Network representations of gapped local Hamiltonians.
+Simple Update (SU) is a Tensor Networks algorithm used for finding ground-state Tensor Network representations of gapped local Hamiltonians.
 It is the most efficient and the least accurate Tensor Networks algorithm.
 However, it is able to capture many interesting non-trivial phenomena in nD quantum spin-lattice physics.
+The algorithm is using an imaginary time evolution scheme, where

 Here is a full step-by-step illustrated description of the algorithm.

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/00890625f92dea318d2af588de48ba7d7a660fad/assets/simple_update_algorithm.png" width="1000" height="">